The Internet Can't Get Over Glen Close's Shocked Reaction

-Leave it to Glenn Close to upstage her own big win before she even foot on stage at the 2019 Golden Globes.
+Leave it to Glenn Close to upstage her own big win before she even set foot on stage at the 2019 Golden Globes.

 At the 76th Golden Globes on Sunday night, The Wife star nabbed the Globe Globe for Best Actress in a Drama Film.